slint-ui/slint/docs/reference/src/language/concepts/container.md

 ```

 You can implement such a `BoxWithLabel` using a layout.
 By default child elements like
-the `Text` element become direct children of the `BoxWithLabel`, but we need them to become
+the `Text` element become direct children of the `BoxWithLabel`, but for this example they need to become
-children of our layout instead.
-For this purpose, you can change the default child placement by using
+children of the layout instead.
+To do this can change the default child placement by using
 the `@children` expression inside the element hierarchy of a component:

 ```slint